 (OWP) Practicum in the Teaching of Writing: Saturday Seminars

-After the camaraderie of the Summer Institute, too often teachers return to the isolation of their classrooms.
-But you can reclaim your summer institute community in the Saturday Seminars.
-Whether you long for the laughter and tears of teachers sharing stories, or you miss a community of teacher-writers who seek to increase their students’ love for writing or their ability to punctuate, you will fill your needs in the Saturday Seminars.
+Whether you long for the laughter and tears of teachers sharing stories, or you miss a community of teacher-writers who seek to increase their students’ love for writing or their ability to punctuate, you will fill your needs in OWP’s Saturday Seminars.

-Instructors: Linda Christensen, M.Ed., OWP Director, and Katharine Johnson, M.A.T., OWP Co-Director
+Instructor: Linda Christensen, M.Ed., OWP Director, Katharine Johnson, M.A.T., OWP Co-Director

 Continuing education credit: CEED 894, 2 semester hours, $700

-To register or for more information contact Pam Hooten at email@example.com.
+For more information and to register, contact Pam Hooten at firstname.lastname@example.org